UnisonUI/UnisonUI/README.md

   provider.docker {
     host =  "unix:///var/run/docker.sock" // Docker host

-    // Labels name use to detect RestUI compatible container labels {
+    // Labels name use to detect UnisonUI compatible container labels {
-      port  = "restui.specification.endpoint.port" // Label specifying the port on which the OpenApi spec is available. service-name = "restui.specification.endpoint.service-name" // Label specifying the service name for RestUI. specification-path = "restui.specification.endpoint.specification-path" // Label of the path where the OpenApi spec file is. use-proxy = "restui.specification.endpoint.use-proxy" // Label of use to enable the usage of the proxy.
+      port  = "unisonui.specification.endpoint.port" // Label specifying the port on which the OpenApi spec is available. service-name = "unisonui.specification.endpoint.service-name" // Label specifying the service name for UnisonUI. specification-path = "unisonui.specification.endpoint.specification-path" // Label of the path where the OpenApi spec file is. use-proxy = "unisonui.specification.endpoint.use-proxy" // Label of use to enable the usage of the proxy.
     }

   }